 Understanding the foundation of AI databases

+AI databases are a significant evolution in data management.
 They are tailored to meet the demands of artificial intelligence and machine learning applications.
 Traditional database systems excel at handling structured and tabular data with predefined schemas, but these new AI databases are purpose-built to manage diverse, complex, and often unstructured data types efficiently.

+The fundamental difference lies in how data is stored and retrieved.
 A traditional (or relational) database stores information in tables, rows, and columns, making it fast and easy to look up predefined criteria.
-But relational databases struggle with similarity tasks, which are crucial for many AI applications.
+However, relational databases struggle with similarity tasks, which are crucial for many AI applications.
+Similarity is at the heart of RAG-enabled (retrieval-augmented generation) AI applications, powered by large language models (LLMs).

-Traditional databases rely on exact matching, but an AI database stores data as a mathematical vector: an abstract representation of data generated through machine learning.
+Traditional databases rely on exact matching, whereas an AI database stores data as a mathematical vector, an abstract representation of data generated through machine learning.
 Vector similarity search happens with remarkable speed and accuracy using approximate nearest neighbor (ANN) algorithms.
-What’s more, AI databases horizontally scale out (add more nodes) and vertically scale up (increase memory and storage resources), so they accommodate massive volumes of data across distributed systems more effectively than their traditional counterparts.

 Key features of AI databases